mitranim/js/doc/iter/flat.md

   * Takes an arbitrary iterable compatible with {{link iter values}}.
   * Always flattens to infinite depth.

-Currently flattens only children and descendants that are {{link lang isArr arrays}}, preserving other nested iterables as-is.
+Currently flattens only children and descendants that are {{link lang isTrueArr plain arrays}}, preserving other nested iterables as-is.